MarinaShmovganets/lighthouse/docs/plugins.md

 1. Weight each audit by its importance.
 1. Differentiate scores within an audit by returning a number _between_ `0` and `1`.
 Scores greater than `0.9` will be hidden in "Passed Audits" section by default.
-1. Don't inflate scores unnecessarily by marking audits as not applicable.
-When an audit's advice doesn't apply, simply `return {notApplicable: true}`.
+1. Avoid inflating scores unnecessarily by marking audits as not applicable.
+When an audit's advice doesn't apply, simply `return {score: null, notApplicable: true}`.

 ### Common Mistakes